DanielFerreira-hub/projeto-integrado/README.md

 ---

 ### 4. **Backend Development Workflow**
-- [ ] Design your database schema (write or update migrations for: users, equipment, locations, maintenance, etc.)
+- [ ] Design your database schema (write or update migrations for: users, assets, locations, statuses, maintenance, etc.).
 - [ ] Implement Models, Controllers, and Routes for:
     - Users (with roles)
-    - Equipment
+    - Hardware, Software, and Didactic Equipment
     - Locations
+    - Statuses
-    - Maintenance logs
+    - Maintenance logs (polymorphic relation)
+    - Asset images/documents (polymorphic relation)
+- [ ] Use Eloquent's [polymorphic relationships](https://laravel.com/docs/eloquent-relationships#polymorphic-relationships) for images and maintenance logs.
 - [ ] Protect routes using JWT authentication and role middleware.
 - [ ] Test all endpoints using Insomnia.
 - [ ] Document your API endpoints in `/docs/api.md`.